GabrielRoquigny/PriceKata/README.md

 There are no right or wrong answers in these kata : the benefit comes from the process, not from the result.

+## Exemple

+Some exemples are on branch on this repository.

 Original text by [Dave Thomas](http://pragdave.me/ "his website").